ColinKennedy/auto_docstring/README.md

 - make tests for "Raises"
  - also make sure that "Raises" works, even if the string ends in a '.'
-- Make tests for arg types
+- Make tests for nested arg types
+- Make tests for dicts - because it looks like dicts are currently a problem
+- Need to also support `**kwargs`
-- Make docstring block
+- Make docstring block function

 ## The new plan